 The dimensions of any openings – doors and windows.
 You don't need to do this, as our siding calculator assumes the most popular opening size by default; nevertheless, if the openings in your house are unconventional, you might want to change these dimensions in the

 The number of openings.
 You don't need anything complicated here – simply count them and input the numbers into our siding calculator.

 The procedure would be the same if you wanted to paint your house: if this is what you need, visit our paint calculator!

 Once you're done with all the measuring, you can relax – our siding calculator takes it from there.
 It uses the following formula to estimate the total area of siding:

-- A₁ is the area of a single door opening,
+- — Area of a single door opening;

-- A₂ is the area of a single window opening,
+- — Area of a single window opening;

 How much does siding cost?

-Siding is typically sold in squares – units of area measuring 100 square feet.
-For example, an average box of vinyl contains two squares of material, which amounts to 200 square feet.
-For this reason, it's important to always pay special attention to how much material is sold in one package, and identify the unit price rather than the price per one square.
+Siding is typically sold in squares – units of area measuring square feet.
+For example, an average box of vinyl contains two squares of material, which amounts to square feet.
+For this reason, it's important to always pay special attention to how much material is sold in one package and identify the unit price rather than the price per one square.

-Once you know the unit price, you're one step away from knowing how much siding costs!
+Once you know the unit price, you're one step away from knowing how much the siding is going to cost!
 All you have to do is multiply it by the total area:

 The last thing to do is write down the total cost of your project and head straight to a store with construction materials!